Regional Activities: NLM near You

 Are you visiting Washington, D.C. on vacation?
 Perhaps you live in the region?
 If so, consider visiting the National Library of Medicine.
 We offer tours daily during the week at 1:30pm, but there are many things to see and do at the Library:

-- Visit the upcoming exhibition on the subject of Native Peoples' Concepts of Health and Illness (Opening Fall 2011).
+- Visit the Native Peoples' Concepts of Health and Illness currently at NLM.

 - Take a tour of the History of Medicine Reading Room.